Avanade/Beef/samples/My.Hr/docs/Employee-Api.md

   # - The Validator is specified, which is then used by both the Create and Update operations.
   # - The AutoImplement specifies that operations should be auto-implemented using Database (ADO.NET) unless explicitly overridden.
   # - The WebApiRoutePrefix is defined, which is in turn extended by each operation.
-- { name: Employee, inherits: EmployeeBase, validator: EmployeeValidator, webApiRoutePrefix: api/v1/employees, autoImplement: Database, databaseMapperInheritsFrom: EmployeeBaseData.DbMapper,
+- { name: Employee, inherits: EmployeeBase, validator: EmployeeValidator, webApiRoutePrefix: employees, autoImplement: Database, databaseMapperInheritsFrom: EmployeeBaseData.DbMapper,
     properties: [
       { name: Id, text: '{{Employee}} identifier', type: Guid, uniqueKey: true, inherited: true, databaseIgnore: true }, { name: Address, type: Address, dataConverter: 'ObjectToJsonConverter{T}', dataName: AddressJson },